NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-17-knapsack-problem-dynamic-programming.md

  We approach this problem by first considering the first element and its weight.
 In the code above, the 1<sup>st</sup> element has the weight of 2.
 Hence, we will start filling the table from the back of the row/array until we meet the index 2.

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
- The way we fill this table is that we compare the `current value` in the row with new possible value, which is a combination of the element i that we are looking at + another element whose weight when added up to the weight of the element i, satisfies the capacity propery => weight of element i + weight of some other element <= W (capacity).
+ The way we fill this table is that we compare the `current value` in the row with `new possible value`, which is a combination of the element i that we are looking at + another element whose weight when added up to the weight of the element i, satisfies the capacity propery => weight of element i + weight of some other element <= W (capacity).

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
  If we take a look at final first row of the table done by hand, we can see that the row looks like this: